homemadearcade/zero/notes/TECHDOCUMENT.md

 Never send an update with more data than you need!
 A deep merge takes place on the back end

-Default Class, Default Object get placed onto all classes and instance objects when loading the game model
+Default Class, Default Object get placed onto all entityClasses and instance entityInstance when loading the game model

 Default Game Model gets placed onto the game model when loading up, it has a default stage on it